billychen-lab/ID2223-Lab2/README.md

 ### 3.1 Model-centric improvements

-To see how much I can improve the answers **without changing the data**, I did a small decoding experiment on the 1B model (`yunquan01/llama32-1b-finetome-merged16`).
+To see how much we can improve the answers **without changing the data**, we did a small decoding experiment on the 1B model (`yunquan01/llama32-1b-finetome-merged16`).
 I compared two sets of generation hyperparameters on three of my Boolean-logic teaching